Low Water Pressure in Arden-Arcade, CA

 What should Arden-Arcade homeowners know about plumbing for their homes?+

 Arden-Arcade is characterized by established unincorporated area with mid-century ranch homes.
-While newer homes have modern PEX or copper plumbing, connections, fixtures, and water heaters still require maintenance and eventually replacement.
+Older homes often have galvanized or cast-iron pipes that corrode over time, leading to low water pressure, discolored water, and increased leak risk.
+PEX repiping is a popular upgrade for these homes.
 Our contractors are familiar with the specific challenges and building codes in Sacramento County.

 Why is my water pressure so low?+